rob-scape/hgw-mod1-firmwares/README.md

 This firmware combines a probabilistic Bernoulli gate with a step sequencer, providing flexible trigger manipulation and glitchy bursts for randomness, controlled probabilities, and rhythmic chaos.

 Route incoming triggers to either of the two outputs.
-The decision is random, with a controllable amount of randomness/ probability (pot + CV input).
+The decision is random, with a controllable amount of randomness/ probability (pot1 + CV input).

 In Step Sequence Modes, pressing the button generates a new randomized sequence.
 4-Step, 8-Step, 32-Step Sequence.